Huotes/CommitMaker/README.md

 UNIX is user friendly, it's just very particular about who it's friends are.

 Chuck Norris' programs never exit, they terminate.

+One time, Chuck Norris accidentally stubbed his toe.
+It destroyed the entire state of Ohio.